 The people find that they must be able to safely, freely, and peacefully petition their government for change without fear of retaliation or intimidation.
-Without the right to petition and the right to sign petitions, there is no functioning initiative and referendum process.
+Without the right to petition and the right to sign petitions, there is no functioning ballot measure process process.
 Maximum legal protections must be afforded persons gathering signatures and persons trying to sign petitions to protect them from interference, harassment, or threat.
-Maximum penalties must be imposed against persons who interfere with the constitutionally protected right to initiative and referendum.
+Maximum penalties must be imposed against persons who interfere with the constitutionally protected right to the ballot measure process.